TheSudoYT/terraform-aws-ark-survival-ascended/examples/vanilla_ark_default_settings/README.md

 # Vanilla Ark with Default Settings
-This example demonstrates all that is required to launch ASA with all default settings.
+This example demonstrates all that is required to launch ark-survival-ascended with all default settings.

 > [!NOTE]
 > Please change the `ark_session_name`.